comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

 ![Diagram of if and if-else statements](images/if_statements.png)

 `if` statements are used throughout programming for flow control--making decisions and controlling how the program runs.
-If some condition is met, do one thing, otherwise (`else`) do something else.
-If statements are used to make choices among multiple conditions.
+If some condition is met, do one thing, otherwise (`else`) do something else. `if` statements are used to make choices among multiple conditions.
 Once one condition is met, that portion of the code is executed, so it is important to think about the order of 'else if' statements.
-In bash and Python, 'else if' is squished together to make the `elif` statement. `else`, if used, is always the last statement because if the program makes it through all the `if` and `elif` statements without any of them being true, `else` is used to handle any other condition--there is no test, it is automatically true.
+In Bash and Python, 'else if' is squished together to make the `elif` statement. `else`, if used, is always the last statement because if the program makes it through all the `if` and `elif` statements without any of them being true, `else` is used to handle any other condition--there is no test, it is automatically true.

 * p.
-393: **`if`**: Type the code in the box at the bottom of 393 on the command line, hitting enter at the end of the lines:
+393: **`if`**: Type (not copy/paste) the code in the box at the bottom of 393 on the command line, hitting enter at the end of the lines:

   ```bash
   [magitz@login3 ~]$ if [ "$x" -eq 5 ]; then